Donix212/urop-hybrid-mesh-net/doc/manual/source/events.rst

-   When using floating-point values with constructors like ``Seconds(1.5)``, users should be aware that values smaller than the current resolution may be rounded.
+   When using floating-point values with constructors like ``Seconds(1.5)``, users should be aware that values smaller than the current resolution will be rounded.
 For example, if the resolution is set to nanoseconds, values like ``Seconds(1e-10)`` will be rounded to zero.
    Consider inspecting ``Time::SetResolution()`` and using methods like ``GetNanoSeconds()`` to understand how sub-resolution values behave in practice.